theoephraim/node-google-spreadsheet/docs/classes/google-spreadsheet-worksheet.md

 ### Working With Rows

 The row-based interface is provided as a simplified way to deal with sheets that are being used like a database (first row is column headers).
-In some situations it is much easier, but it comes with many limitations, so beware.
+In some situations it is much simpler to use, but it comes with many limitations, so beware.

+Also note that the row-based API and cell-based API are isolated from each other, meaning when you load a set of rows, the corresponding cells are not loaded as well.
+You usually want to use one or the other.

 #### `loadHeaderRow()` (async) :id=fn-loadHeaderRow
 > Loads the header row (first row) of the sheet